ulido/icloud_photo_station/README.md

 (If you are still seeing this message after 30 minutes, then please open an issue on GitHub.)

+### Synology DSM installation and synching photos to Photo Station

+    # Create a SPK installation package containing virtualenv, python scripts and all necessary dependencies.

+    cd spk
+    sh build.sh

+Manually install resulting `icloud_photo_station-0.1.0.spk` in your DSM `Package Station`.
+Now you can set up `User-defined script` into `Task Scheduler` and set up scheduling and notification emails for script output.

+    source /volume1/@appstore/icloud_photo_station/env/bin/activate
+    python /volume1/@appstore/icloud_photo_station/app/download_photos.py \
+        --username '<YOUR ICLOUD USERNAME>' \
+        --password '<YOUR ICLOUD PASSWORD>' \
+        --download-videos \
+        --recent 1000 \
+        --photostation 'http://<YOUR PHOTOSTATION USERNAME>:<YOUR PHOTOSTATION PASSWORD>@localhost/photo/webapi/' root-album

+If your iCloud account has two-factor authentication enabled, SSH to Synology box and run the script manually first time in order to input the verification code.

 ### Run once every 3 hours using Cron